-H-ARC: A Robust Estimate of Human Performance on the Abstraction and Reasoning Corpus Benchmark
+H-ARC: A Comprehensive Behavioral Dataset for the Abstraction and Reasoning Corpus

 Solim LeGris, Wai Keen Vong, Brenden M. Lake and Todd M. Gureckis